Great Places to Enjoy a Post-Ride Meal

 For most people, a visit to the famous Sierra Nevada Brewery is a must if you're riding through the area.
 Its Taproom and Restaurant serves up 19 of its famous beers on tap to pair with its extensive menu of dishes made with local, seasonal, and sustainable ingredients.
 Enjoy a sampling flight on the outdoor patio and a hearty meal sure to get you refueled for your next ride.

-If you're looking to really lean in to a bike-themed day, you'll want to stop at The Handle Bar.
-Since 2012, this bicycle-themed bar next door to AMain Cycling offers 20 taps of specialty and craft beers and a German-inspired pub menu.
+If you're looking to really lean in to a bike-themed day, you'll want to stop at The Handle Bar, a Chico mainstay since 2012.
+This bicycle-themed bar next door to AMain Cycling offers 20 taps of specialty and craft beers and a German-inspired pub menu.
 You can park your bike on the beautiful patio and enjoy an afternoon with friends, or catch a game on one of their big screen TVs inside.